hdbookie/gcp-mcp/README.md

 2. Permission errors: Check IAM roles for your account
 3. API errors: Verify that required APIs are enabled in your project

+Common Cloud Functions issues:
+1. **Permission errors**: Ensure your account has the necessary IAM roles
+2. **Region mismatches**: Verify the region where your functions are deployed
+3. **HTTP testing failures**: Ensure the function accepts HTTP requests and has the proper IAM permissions

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## License

 MIT